I had originally planned on doing the second post in my series on professional ghosting today.

 Negotiation is about guiding.

-A successful negotiation is always one where both parties walk away successful.
+A successful negotiation is always one where both parties walk away pleased with the outcome.

 Here are four important tenants of a successful client “negotiation” process:

-- The conversation should always be results-oriented: Often simply re-focusing the client on goals and results (vs. emotion or preference) is the alpha and omega of any conflict of opinion.
-You job is to help a client remain focused on their goals, and use your expertise, research, and knowledge to align tactics and strategies to those goals.
+- The conversation should always be results-oriented: Often simply refocusing the client on goals and results (vs. emotion or preference) is the alpha and omega of any conflict of opinion.
+Your job is to help a client remain focused on their goals.
+Use your expertise, research, and knowledge to align tactics and strategies to those goals.

 - Facts vs. emotion or preference: Watch any political discussion on Facebook for a 101-level course of how not to negotiate.
 Why?
-They often are based on soundbites and opinion vs. any type of logical fact.
+They are based on soundbites and opinions vs. any type of logical fact.

-- Ego has no role: Negotiation is always about the client and their best interest.
+- Ego has no role: Negotiation is always about the client and their best interests.
 It’s not about you, your ego, or getting your way.
-If taking the self-possessive words such as “I,” or “we” out of your messaging leaves it blank, then you know you are relying on ego too much in your discussions.
+Take the self-possessive words such as “I,” or “we” out of your messaging.
+If this leaves it meaningless, then you know you are relying on ego too much in your discussions.

 - Understand your client: I’ve discussed before the importance of communicating with your client on their level.
-We are communicators, it’s what we do, yet too often we don’t talk to a client in a way that best resonates with them and their needs/concerns/world view.
-Think of client service as a product, and your client is your target audience.
+We are communicators.
+Yet too often we don’t talk to a client in a way that best resonates with them and their needs or world view.
+Think of client service as a product, and your client as your target audience.
 We create “buyer personas” for each of our clients to help guide our communication with them.